Andrew Benintendi Player Props: White Sox vs. Mariners

-On Saturday, Andrew Benintendi (.400 on-base percentage in past 10 games, 64 points above season-long percentage) and the Chicago White Sox face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 4:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi and his .424 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Bryce Miller and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Mariners.
+In his last game, he had four hits (going 4-for-5 with a double) against the Mariners.

 Andrew Benintendi Game Info & Props vs. the Mariners